department-of-veterans-affairs/va.gov-team/teams/vsp/teams/design-system/forms-library-prototype.md

 ## Overview

 Currently the forms library tries to do everything and is not flexible which results in work arounds or hacks to accommodate other use cases.
-The Design System Team would like to work on a prototype of a new forms library that could make it easier and faster to build forms.
+The Design System Team would like to work on a prototype of a new forms library to find out if we could make a forms library that is easier to use resulting in forms being built more quickly.